Toriya, Ishikawa

 Toriya (鳥屋町, Toriya-machi) was a town located in Kashima District, Ishikawa Prefecture, Japan.

-In 2003, the town had an estimated population of 5,576 and a population density of 206.52 per km².
-The total area was 27.00 km².
+In 2003, the town had an estimated population of 5,576 and a population density of 206.52 per km2.
+The total area was 27.00 km2.

 On March 1, 2005, Toriya, along with the towns of Kashima and Rokusei (all from Kashima District), was merged to create the town of Nakanoto.

+History

+April 1, 1889 - Toriya-mura, Kashima-gun was established as a result of the town/village system.

+November 3, 1939 - Toriya-mura, Kashima-gun was abolished and Toriya-cho, Kashima-gun was established with its area.

+March 31, 1954 - Aza-Seto and Aza-Hanamizuki in Soma-mura, Kashima-gun were incorporated into Toriya-cho, Kashima-gun.

+March 1, 2005 - Toriya-cho, Kashima-cho, and Kanzai-cho, Kashima-gun were abolished, and Nakanoto-cho, Kashima-gun was established with their areas.